ImgBotApp/InternetNL/detail/mail/auth/spf/verdict/bad_en.md

-You domain does *not* have a SPF record.
+You domain does *not* have an SPF record.